ROCm/omniperf/src/docs/getting_started.md

     Some common filters include:

-    - `-k`/`--kernel` enables filtering kernels by name. `-d`/`--dispatch` enables filtering based on dispatch ID
+    - `-k`/`--kernel` enables filtering kernels by name.
+    - `-d`/`--dispatch` enables filtering based on dispatch ID.
-    - `-b`/`--ipblocks` enables collects metrics for only the specified (one or more) IP Blocks.
+    - `-b`/`--ipblocks` enables collects metrics for only the specified (one or more) hardware component blocks.

-    To view available metrics by IP Block you can use the `--list-metrics` argument to view a list of all available metrics organized by IP Block.
+    To view available metrics by IP Block you can use the `--list-metrics` argument:
     ```shell
     $ omniperf analyze --list-metrics <sys_arch>
     ```

 3. **Analyze at the command line**

    After generating a local output folder (./workloads/\<name>), the command line tool can also be used to quickly interface with profiling results.
-View different metrics derived from your profiled results and get immediate access all metrics organized by IP block.
+View different metrics derived from your profiled results and get immediate access all metrics organized by IP blocks.

-   If no kernel, dispatch, or ipblock filters are applied at this stage, analysis will be reflective of the entirety of the profiling data.
+   If no kernel, dispatch, or hardware block filters are applied at this stage, analysis will be reflective of the entirety of the profiling data.

    To interact with profiling results from a different session, users just provide the workload path.  `-p`/`--path` enables users to analyze existing profiling data in the Omniperf CLI.